Business Taxes Featured

 /KB/static/images/farm_rental_income.jpg

-• Real Estate Dealer Exception: If you are a real estate dealer (holding property for sale to customers), do not use Schedule E for rentals.
-Instead, report those rentals on Schedule C.
+• Real Estate Dealer Exception – If you are a real estate dealer (i.e., hold property for sale in the ordinary course of business), report rental income from such properties on Schedule C, not Schedule E.

 Source: